VadimBim/thesis-template-typst/thesis.typ

 $ P(bold(f)) = integral P(bold(f) | bold(theta)) P(bold(theta)) d bold(theta) $

- Most of the times, this integral is not analytically tractable and analytical approximation or Monte carlo methods are used.
-As mentioned before, we want to maximize probability to see observed values given a set of hyperparameters :
+ Most of the times, this integral is not analytically tractable and analytical approximation or Monte Carlo methods are used.
+As mentioned before, we want to chhose hyperparameters that maximize the probability to see observed values :

 $ hat(bold(theta)) = arg max P(bold(theta) | bold(f)) = arg max P(bold(f) | bold(theta)) P(bold(theta)), $ <MAP>